sansayin/kitchen-full-stack/frontend_pos/README.md

 you need generate the openapi code again:
 - download opanapi from http://localhost:8080/api/docs
 - replace openapi.json
-`npx  openapi -i ./openapi.json -o src/generated --client axios`
+- in project root folder `npx  openapi -i ./openapi.json -o src/generated --client axios`

-there is miltipal choiced other than axios, the generated code is quite abstract high level. go https://github.com/ferdikoomen/openapi-typescript-codegen to learn more.
+there is many options other than axios, the generated code is quite abstract high level. go https://github.com/ferdikoomen/openapi-typescript-codegen to learn more.

 ## After backend URL change